ESP32

 Lesson 6: Capacitive Touch Sensing

-The ESP32 has built-in circuitry and software for capacitive touch sensing (docs).
-In this lesson, we’ll use the touch sensing functionality to turn on an LED.
+The ESP32 has built-in capacitive touch sensing hardwareβ€”no external components needed!
+In this lesson, you’ll use a bare wire (or aluminum foil) as a touch sensor to control an LED.

 Lesson 7: Internet of Things